 It's important to always check the label on makeup and see which ingredients are being used!
 Ingredients that trigger breakouts are frequently called comedogenic (Which means they cause comedones = causing blackheads and whiteheads).

 What are the absolute worst ingredients in makeup?
-Try to never buy products that contain:
+Try never to buy products that contain:

 Stearic acid: TEA